-The old mosque looks new and it is – but it is made from the original materials recovered from the river beds where it was dumped.
-The attractive scenes on the walls overlooking the courtyard and cleansing station are unusual.
-I wonder if they are copies of the original paintings or a modern interpretation.
+The old mosque looks new and it is – but it is made from the original materials recovered from the river beds.
+I thought the attractive scenes on the walls overlooking the courtyard and cleansing station unusual and wonder if they were copies of the originals or a modern interpretation.

-There was no-one around to ask, so we wandered toward the river and tried some ripe mulberries from a tree across the street.
-Needless to say they tasted exactly the same as those back home – delicious.
+There was no-one around to ask, so we wandered toward the river and tried some ripe mulberries from a tree across the street. .
 Had the tree survived the war or been planted since?

 Walking upstream 900m from the Čaršijska Mosque, we came upon another, the Cuprija Mosque and Inat Cuprija (bridge) surrounded by shady plane trees.